servinagrero/nimphel/docs/manipulation.md

 ## 1D and 2D Arrays

-Components that follow a 1D or 2D configuration can be instanciated quickly by usig the function ``array``.
+Components that follow a 1D or 2D configuration can be instanciated quickly by usig the function ``make_array``.
 This function takes 3 arguments.

 - Tuple containing the 1D or 2D dimensions of the array. **The coordinates are given as (Y, X)**
 - The component instance that will be used to fill the array.